 Team National is a monstrous networking marketing company that was founded by a guy named Dick Loehr way back in 1997 and since it’s initial launch it’s generated over $1 billion in total product sales (which is a pretty impressive feat considering I only know of 3 other network marketing companies that have gone on to achieve that).

-The reason Team National has become so popular is because their product line (if you can call it that) consists of memberships that provide you with discounts on various everyday purchases (and also some not-so-everyday purchases too).
+The reason Team National has become so popular is that their product line (if you can call it that) consists of memberships that provide you with discounts on various everyday purchases (and also some not-so-everyday purchases too).

 Everybody loves to save money & everybody loves to make money too, so with Team National offering a way for you to do both it was kinda always set to take-off from the very start really.